choria-legacy/marionette-collective/website/simplerpc/clients.md

 You will need to handle exceptions yourself but you have a simpler result set to deal with

 ## Adding custom command line options
-You can look at the _mc-rpc_ script for a big sample, here I am just adding a simple _--msg_ option to our script so you can customize the message that will be sent and received.
+You can look at the _mco rpc_ script for a big sample, here I am just adding a simple _--msg_ option to our script so you can customize the message that will be sent and received.

 {% highlight ruby linenos %}
 #!/usr/bin/ruby